alcy/perf-cal-2020/pcal20.md

 In the cloud, one really needs thoroughly understand how Amazon charges for capacity.
-That involves understanding the cost differentials for reserved instances, demand instances, spot instances and more recently, lambdas microservices.
-(see Figure 4)
-The same goes for Google or Microsoft cloud services.
+That involves understanding the cost differentials for reserved instances, demand instances, spot instances and more recently, AWS lambda serverless microservices. (see Figure 4) The same observation applies to Google GCP and Microsoft Azure cloud services.

-As any MBA will attest, it's not really possible to understand cost-benefit analysis without combining measurement with models.
+As any MBA will attest, it's not really possible to do a proper cost-benefit analysis without combining [measurements with models](https://perfdynamics.blogspot.com/2009/06/data-models-insight.html).
 In this case, capacity models like the PDQ model described here.

 >Also, explain A/S pseudo saturation.